Killing (super)algebras for generalised spin manifolds: Highly supersymmetric Lorentzian spin- manifolds

-which are \(K\)-equivariant because \(\Ad^{\fg}_a\) is a representation of \(G_{\overline 0}\).
+where \(\Ad\) is the adjoint representation of the Harish-Chandra pair \((G_{\overline 0},\fg)\).
 Note that up to a sign, \(\Psi(X)\) is nothing but the fundamental vector field \(\xi^M_X\), a Killing vector.
 A computation using Wang's theorem gives us

 which since the fundamental vector fields span all tangent spaces shows that \(\Psi(s)\in\fShat_D\) and that \(\Psi(a)\) is covariantly constant.
 By the definition of geometric realisability, we have \(\thetatilde_2=0\), whence \(F=0\) by equation~\eqref{eq:curvatures-homogeneous}; the \(\fr\)-symmetry component \(\alpha\) of \(\eA\) is flat.
 Then by \(G_{\overline 0}\)-invariance of \(\boldsymbol\beta\) and \(\boldsymbol\rho\), we find \(\eLhat_{\Psi(X)}\boldsymbol\beta=\eLhat_{\Psi(X)}\boldsymbol\rho=0\) so \(\Psi(X)\in\fVhat_{(D,\rho)}\) and \(\Psi(a)\cdot\boldsymbol\beta=\Psi(a)\cdot\boldsymbol\rho=0\), whence since \(F=0\) we find that \(\Psi(a)\in\fR_{(D,\rho)}\).
 It can now be checked that \(\Psi\) satisfies \eqref{eq:reconstruct-brackets-rsymm}, for example by comparing the brackets of \(\fg\), which are given by \eqref{eq:admiss-cocycle-brackets-rsymm}, to the transport data of its image as determined in \S\ref{sec:alg-structure-killing-rsymm}.
 The final claim follows immediately. \end{proof}